matsawyer/TicTacToe/README.md

 # TicTacToe
-TicTacToe with option of player vs player/player vs cpu CptS122 Group project.
+TicTacToe with option of player vs player or player vs cpu